elixir-tools/spitfire/README.md

 # Spitfire

-Spitfire is a new error tolerant parser for Elixir.
+Spitfire is a new error resilient parser for Elixir.

 The goal of the project is to make it easier for editor tooling to provide code intelligence for incomplete snippets of Elixir code.

 ## Progress

 - [x] Parse all Elixir Syntax into core compatible AST.
-- [ ] Error tolerance
+- [x] Error resilience
-- [ ] Environment querying API
+- [x] Environment querying API

-## Scope

-It is not clear yet the scope of Spitfire, but at a minimum it will be an independent parser and library.

-For more information, please see [elixir-lang/elixir#12645](https://github.com/elixir-lang/elixir/issues/12645#issuecomment-1837629952).

 ## Design